Layers

 To delete a layer, just press .
 If you think this is too easy, you can uncheck the option Allow ⌫ alone to Delete from the Edit menubar, so CMD+⌫ will be required to delete a layer.

-⚠️ If you just want to remove a media, be sure you clicked on edit board first.
+⚠️ If you just want to remove a media, be sure you clicked on media/columns first.
 Otherwise you will remove the whole layer.

 Edit a single layer